tyrell/api-benchmark-suite/README.md

 # Kyber
 ### API Performance Testing Suite

+> **About the Name**: Kyber crystals power the lightsabers in Star Wars - they're the core energy source that makes the weapon effective.
+Similarly, Kyber is the core performance testing framework that powers your API reliability and scalability efforts.

 ## 🎯 Overview

 **Kyber** is a comprehensive performance testing suite demonstrating enterprise-grade load testing with **Gatling**, **OAuth 2.0 authentication**, and modern API testing patterns.
 This project serves as a complete reference implementation for: